 - study (Study) A study with completed trials.
 The same study must be passed for one instance of this class through its lifetime. - ordered_dict (bool) A boolean flag determining the return type.
 If False, the returned object will be a dict.
-If True, the returned object will be an collections.
-OrderedDict sorted by keys, i.e. parameter names.
+If True, the returned object will be a dict sorted by keys, i.e. parameter names.